 I graduated from Indiana University in 2000 with Bachelor Degrees in Psychology and Sociology.
 While in school the focus of my studies was on development, learning, families and the impact of schools.
 I am taking my time in pursuit of a Master’s Degree in Early Childhood Education.
 I have worked in the field of Early Childhood Education since 2001 and have experience working with children ages 6 weeks to 13 years.
 I have been working at Campus View Child Care Center since April of 2005.
 When I am not working I enjoy spending time with my husband, our two sons, and our dog and cats.
 In my spare time I love to cook and feel that food has the power to bring people together.
 We often have cooking and baking projects in our classroom as well.
 Making connections with children and families is the most rewarding part of working at Campus View.

 I earned my BA in Elementary Education from Purdue University in May 2001 and moved to Bloomington to begin my career in the Early Childhood Education field.
 While working as a kindergarten teacher and then as an ECE administrator, I took several graduate courses through IU and attended many early childhood workshops, conferences, and classes.
 I have been a lead co-teacher at CVCCC since August 2009.
 I have always loved reading, and I share this passion daily with the children through various types of books, felt board stories, and finger play rhymes.
 I am honored to work amongst a group of early childhood professionals who are caring, thoughtful, knowledgeable, and fully in support of Continuity of Care for infants and toddlers.
-In my free time I enjoy spending time with my husband and our families and friends–hiking, cooking, sewing, traveling, and exploring our amazing Bloomington community!
+In my free time I enjoy spending time with my husband, our infant son, and our families and friends–hiking, cooking, sewing, traveling, and exploring our amazing Bloomington community!

 I have worked as an Early Childhood Educator for almost 5 years.
 I earned a BA in Sociology in 1998 from Indiana University, and when I discovered my joy for teaching, went on to get a CDA in 2003.
 I am actually working at Campus View Child Care Center for the second time!
 I was here as a teacher from 2000-2004 and was so very excited to return here last fall.